altuSemi/Cores-biriscv-AltuSOC/README.md

     fusesoc run --target=sim altusoc

-This will load a small example program into the biriscv ROM that sets teh 4 GPIO_O lsbits to 1 one after the other ,  turns them off in the same order and exits.
+This will load a small example program into the biriscv ROM that sets the 4 GPIO_O lsbits to 1 one after the other ,  turns them off in the same order and exits.
 The delay between each GPIO access is set to 300ms and measured with the biriscv emebeded timer.
 The code was developed based on this [riscv ASM tutorial](https://www.youtube.com/watch?v=tthKXGxAUjY&list=PL6noQ0vZDAdh_aGvqKvxd0brXImHXMuLY&index=6).
 The simulation prints will look like: